tomkiljo/stellar-accounts-as-a-service/README.md

-# Stellar Account as as Service
+# Stellar Accounts as as Service

 Stellar Account as as Service create for [Stellar Quest Bounties](https://github.com/tyvdh/stellar-quest-bounties/).